King Mohammed VI met Hilary Clinton

 US Secretary of State Hillary Clinton arrived Sunday in Marrakech to take part in the 6th ministerial meeting of the Forum for the Future scheduled 2-3 November 2009.Filed under Moroccan Royals

-Tagged Audience, Bilateral Relations, Hillary Rodham Clinton, Mohammed VI, Prince Moulay Rachid, United States of America.
+Tagged Audience, Bilateral Relations, Hillary Rodham Clinton, Mohammed VI of Morocco, Prince Moulay Rachid of Morocco, United States of America.